-Teachers are notified of a dangerous student, (student name) via the following checklist:

-Date Completed Initials Notes Student has been flagged in our student data system Upon receipt of incoming Cumulative files, data is reviewed by Administrative Staff and flagged for potentially dangerous students.
+Teachers are notified of a dangerous student, (student nam e) via the following checklist: Date Completed Initials Notes Student has been flagged in our student data system Upon receipt of incoming Cumulative files, data is reviewed by Administrative Staff and flagged for potentially dangerous students.
 If a student is flagged, a meeting will be scheduled with assigned teacher and site administrator to review any questions or concerns, and to establish support strategies as appropriate.
 Teacher will sign an acknowledgement form which will be kept in student's cumulative file.

-I ACKNOWLEDGE I have received notification of a dangerous student in my class.
-I understand it is my responsibility to read and familiarize myself with any pertinent documents and I agree to abide by the laws, codes, policies, directions and procedures pertaining to student confidentiality.
-I have been given the opportunity to ask any questions I might have about the student and the student's data.
+I ACKNOWLEDGE I have received notification of a daresponsibility to read and familiarize myself with any pertire policies, directions and procedures pertaining to student coany questions I might have about the student and nent document onfidentiality. s and I agree to abide by the laws, codes, Teacher Signature: Date: Name (print): Site Administrator Signature: